Quantify the value of Netskope One SSE – Get the 2024 Forrester Total Economic Impact™ study

 A Brief History: From Perimeters to Layers link link

-The term was coined by Forrester analyst John Kindervag who explained in his research the importance of inherent “non-trust” when dealing with network traffic, no matter where it comes from.
-The concept originated as a network security term and rightfully so, since most businesses operated on their own in-house networks and data storage capacities at the time the concept originated.
+The term was coined by Forrester analyst John Kindervag who explained the importance of inherent “non-trust” when dealing with network traffic, no matter where it comes from.
+The concept originated as a network security term since most businesses operated on their own in-house networks and data storage capacities at the time the concept originated.

-However, ZT security principles can trace their origins to a much earlier concept, put forth in 2004 by the Jericho Forum, called de-perimeterization.
+Zero trust security principles can trace their origins to a much earlier concept, put forth in 2004 by the Jericho Forum, called de-perimeterization.
 Perimeter security is conducted by means of firewalls and perimeter guarding for the purposes of keeping out intruders.
-The flaw in this strategy is the lack of safeguards once intruders are able to breach the perimeter.
-De-perimeterization is a security strategy of removing the standard “boundary” security separating a network from the internet and instead creating segmentation and a multi-layered security system built on encryption and authentication.
-Zero trust architecture (ZTA) provides layered security by means of constant reauthentication and inherent distrust of all devices, users, and actions whether they exist within the perimeter or not.
+The flaw in this strategy is the lack of safeguards once intruders breach the perimeter.
+De-perimeterization is a strategy of removing the standard “boundary” security separating a network from the internet and instead creating segmentation and a multi-layered security system built on encryption and authentication.
+Zero Trust Architecture (ZTA) layers security by means of constant reauthentication and inherent distrust of all devices, users, and actions whether they exist within the perimeter or not.

 What are the Zero Trust Principles? link link